 Software developers typically have strong analytical skills so they can weigh the clients’ needs against the software capabilities.
 They also must be familiar with computer language.

 What Do Software Engineers Do?

 Software engineers take a bigger-picture approach, often considering the tradeoffs that must be made to other parts of a system and its architecture when building data pipelines or scalable domain-specific languages, for example.
 Their focus is structural design.

 These professionals need technical expertise and experience using open-source tools.
 They also need proficiencies in pattern design, automated testing and fault-tolerant systems.
 They often collaborate with information technology, operations and development staff to create and maintain programs, architecture, large-scale data stores and cloud-based systems.

 A Software Career Starts Here

-A degree in computer science or information systems from Elmhurst College will prepare you for either career—software developer or software engineer.
+A degree in computer science or information systems from Elmhurst University will prepare you for either career—software developer or software engineer.